-Remember even then, after making these bad decisions and suffering from the results, he will take us ‘back into the fold’ if we ask for forgiveness.
+Remember even then, after making these bad decisions and suffering from the results, he will normally take us ‘back into the fold’ if we ask for forgiveness and ‘change our ways’.

 4. MY OWN EXAMPLES

-Well, firstly, I am not brave enough to detail all my bad life choices or wrongdoing for you.
-However I can give you some idea of the Lord’s actions, towards me, in relation to a couple of incidences of the same type of wrongdoing.
+I can give you some idea of the Lord’s actions towards me in relation to a couple of examples, of the same type of wrongdoing, in my life.
 And I admit upfront my bad behaviour had the ability to negatively impact both my relationship with God and other people.